LeeEd1/MS3-project/README.md

 ### Admin user

 - As an admin I want to be able to Edit or Delete any recipe.
-- Add or Remove any category
+- Add or Remove any category.

 ## Design: